Neckromant1994/Hellow-world/README.md

 # Hellow-world
 Just another repositiry

-Is it just traning for using GitHub
+Is it just traning for use GitHub